chrisalexander/blog/_posts/2010-04-14-url-shorteners-simple-best.md

 If you want something quick and simple for shortening links, check out [Retwt.me](http://retwt.me/-/) - it's not trying to be a business and it keeps it simple.

-***Breaking:*<span style="font-weight: normal;"> from Twitter's #chirp conference, @ev has [just confirmed](http://techcrunch.com/2010/04/14/twitter-confirms-it-will-launch-its-own-link-shortener/) Twitter will be implementing its own URL shortener - so it can grab all this data that Bit.ly is currently getting out of Twitter.
-They kinda had it coming.</span>**
+*Breaking: from Twitter's #chirp conference, @ev has [just confirmed](http://techcrunch.com/2010/04/14/twitter-confirms-it-will-launch-its-own-link-shortener/) Twitter will be implementing its own URL shortener - so it can grab all this data that Bit.ly is currently getting out of Twitter.
+They kinda had it coming.*